 Kodiak is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 5,458 people and four constituent neighborhoods, Kodiak is the 12th largest community in Alaska.

 Kodiak real estate is some of the most expensive in Alaska, although Kodiak house values don't compare to the most expensive real estate in the U.S.

 Kodiak is an extremely ethnically-diverse city.
 The people who call Kodiak home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kodiak residents report their race to be Asian, followed by White.
-Important ancestries of people in Kodiak include German, English, Italian, and Swedish.
+Important ancestries of people in Kodiak include Irish, German, English, French Canadian, and Swedish.

 The most common language spoken in Kodiak is English.
 Other important languages spoken here include Tagalog and Pacific Island languages.